yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

   - consistency of data on replica and leader
   - switch from leader to replica without data loss
   - up to date replicas to run read-only requests
-  - ability to switch async replicas into sync ones
+  - ability to switch async replicas into sync ones and vice versa
   - guarantee of rollback on leader and sync replicas
   - simplicity of cluster orchestration